ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 The Docker container is supported on Windows 10 and Windows Server version 1709 and later, Ubuntu versions 14.04, 16.04 and 18.04, and Red Hat Enterprise Linux (RHEL) and CentOS 7.2 or later.
 The image can be deployed on VMs either hosted on-premises or within Azure, provided suitable network connectivity from the proxy/firewall devices is available.

-#### Design Decisions

-The tables below describe the Log Collector design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 45 Log Collector Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---